dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 permalink: /projects/datacenter-tracker/
 ---

 This page tracks publicly reported data center projects in Sweden.
 The dataset is being developed for an upcoming research article estimating the impact of data center load additions on electricity prices in Swedish bidding zones.
-Sweden is one of the fastest expanding markets in the world for data centers, in large part due to that it offers both  renewable electricitiy and a favourable climate for cooling.
+Sweden is one of the fastest expanding markets in the world for data centers, in large part because it offers renewable electricity and a favourable climate for cooling.
 Given broader public interest in this ongoing development, I'm sharing the dataset here as a public resource.
 Note that all entries are interpretations based on news reports and press releases.
 The dataset and methodology is under development.

 Capacity phases and reported capacity entries can be expanded under each project.
 Assumptions are stated below.